5 September, 2010

 • Daily subsistence costs

 In order to qualify for this very favourable tax treatment it is important that your contract is structured properly prior to taking up your overseas posting.
-Access to tax advisors who specialize in working with both employees and employers is available to ensure that maximum allowable savings are achieved both in relation to income tax and social security (National Insurance) for both the employee and employer.
+Access to tax advisors who specialise in working with both employees and employers is available to ensure that maximum allowable savings are achieved both in relation to income tax and social security (National Insurance) for both the employee and employer.

 During a UK assignment it may also be possible to exclude your earnings relating to overseas workdays (days you spend working anywhere outside of the UK) from UK tax by careful planning, prior to arriving in the UK.
-This can be achieved by having part/all of your salary paid into an overseas bank account.
+This can be achieved by having part or all of your salary paid into an overseas bank account.
 Note that if you are a contractor the above option will not apply to you.
-Depending on your circumstances it may then be worthwhile considering changing your status to that of ‘employee’, if this is an option available to you.
+Depending on your circumstances it may then be worthwhile considering changing your status to that of an ‘employee’, if this is an option available to you.

 IMPORTANT: The material contained in this website and other associated communications is only intended as general, background information and must not be relied upon.
 No warranty is provided in relation to any material or to the services that may be contracted through exfin.com.
 It is recommended that individuals seek the advice of qualified professionals before taking any action.